 Flour is typically made from wheat.
 Cornstarch is made from corn endosperm and only contains carbohydrates (no protein), so it is a gluten-free product.
 Cornstarch is an excellent gluten-free alternative to flour thickeners in gravy and sauce recipes.
 It's often preferred over flour as a thickener because the resulting gel is transparent, rather than opaque.
 It is also relatively flavorless in comparison and provides roughly two times the thickening power.

-NOTE: when my kids were young we used to pour cornstarch into a kiddie pool and add a few drops of food color and warm water, just enough to be runny but not as thin as water.
-Kids love the texture and get so excited when as they play and it turns back into a powder.
-Just vacumm it up!
-Super fun for kiddos. :-)
+When my kids were young, we used to pour cornstarch into a kiddie pool and add a few drops of food color and warm water, just enough to be runny but not as thin as water.
+Kids love the texture and get so excited when they play and it turns back into a powder.
+Just vacuum it up!
+Super fun for the kiddos!

 Additional Items Requiring Refrigeration